centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

 2. If this is the first time you are installing Helios on the machine, configure the `centreon-agent.yml` file:

-    > You need to carry out this step only if Helios has not been previously configured, otherwise you will overwrite your previous configuration.
+    >You need to carry out this step only if Helios has not been previously configured; otherwise you will overwrite your previous configuration.

     ```yaml
     /usr/sbin/centreon-agent config \